Skip to main content

 • Customize Practice Amount: You can customize the maximum target number of cards per day, the desired number of repetitions for each card, and the start date for each exam, so you can plan what your semester will look like ahead of time.

-• Daily Target Adjustments: If necessary, your daily target will automatically be increased to ensure that you achieve your exam practice goals each week.
+• Daily Goal Adjustments: If necessary, your daily goal will automatically be increased to ensure that you achieve your exam practice goals each week.

-• Notifications: If you fall behind in practicing for an exam, or if the retrievability period is beginning, RemNote will send you a reminder.
+• Notifications: If you fall behind in practicing for an exam, or if the retrievability period is beginning, RemNote will send you reminders.
+You can customize this behavior in Settings > Notifications.

 Creating an exam